 - Identify internal process, policies, and product hurdles that hinder customer satisfaction

-- Coach teams with real-time data and qualitative feedback
+- Coach teams with real-time data and qualitative Customer feedback

 So, you may believe almost every business would prioritize measuring and improving customer satisfaction and success?

 However, research suggests that only 48% of customers believe the brands and businesses they buy from are actually measuring their satisfaction levels.
 And 86% of consumers are willing to pay more for a better customer experience.

 let’s look at 4 key reasons why and how companies can start measuring customer satisfaction metrics asap

 As organizations may struggle to put various pieces of the customer satisfaction puzzle in place,